-Stop Anger and Injustice from Hurting YOU: 9 Tips and Know-Bits
+9 Tips to Stop Anger and Injustice from Hurting You

 Sure, you know life is not fair.
 But sometimes circumstances feel so unfair it’s difficult for you to let go.
 You may have persistent feelings of injustice and very good reasons for feeling that way.
 For instance, you may be challenged with a personal betrayal, a traumatic childhood, or a physical assault.
 In the case of chronic pain, you may have anger or feelings of injustice regarding an accident that started the pain.
 Sometimes people feel anger at their own body and its limitations.

 Persistent anger and feelings of injustice—directed toward a particular person, circumstance, or yourself—have a steep price tag: they rob you of happiness in the moment and have negative impacts on your health.